Where does the Territory Government’s revenue come from?

 BP2 Fiscal outlook

-BP2 chapter 2: fiscal outlook outlines components of the Territory’s revenue sources and how much the government expects to raise during the budget and forward estimates period (Table 2.6 Non financial public sector - revenue).
+BP2 chapter 2: fiscal outlook outlines components of the Territory’s revenue sources and how much the government expects to raise during the budget and forward estimates period (Table 2.6 Non financial public sector – revenue) components.

 Further details of the Territory’s revenue sources can be found in chapters 5: Commonwealth revenue and 6: Territory taxes and royalties.
 Chapter 5 provides details on Commonwealth revenue to the Territory in the form of GST revenue and tied Commonwealth payments.
 Chapter 6 outlines the Territory’s own-source revenue from taxes and royalties, and incorporates estimates, forecasts, new initiatives and a comparison of the Territory’s taxation revenue with other jurisdictions.